7 Reasons to Road-trip the Lions Road NSW

 c) Admire the scenery (see 1st photo above).
 It’s REALLY worth it!
 Especially the view looking from the New South Wales side down the range – and extraordinarily steep road – into Queensland.

 d) Take a photo or two, or two hundred.
-And be grateful that I’m NOT on Facebook – if I was, I’d have uploaded ALL the photos I managed to take in the few minutes we stopped at the border gate.
+And be grateful I haven’t uploaded ALL the photos I managed to take in the few minutes we stopped at the border gate to Facebook.
+There’s plenty – read: ‘more than enough’ – here, right?!

 6 Andrew Drynan Park